Was I molested?

 Finding a label for what happened to you may not be as important as sorting out your feelings about what significance those six months bear.
 It appears that these events were inappropriate and non-consensual at the very least.
 Ultimately, you are the one who can best define what these incidents mean to you.
 Sorting out your experiences can be an important part of the healing process.
+Finding a counselor you can talk to may help you sort through the healing process.
 The following resources are specifically aimed at helping people who have experienced such events:

 If you are a friend of someone who has experienced sexual abuse, one of the most significant things that you can do is to show your support.
 Moreover, you may be experiencing complex feelings of your own.
 The above resources may be useful in both helping you sort out your own feelings, and for learning more about how to help a friend who was sexually abused.
 Here are some more tips on how to help a friend:

 - Listen to what they say, without blame or judgment.

 - Believe them; a person has very little to gain by making up a story about sexual assault.